 If you're looking for more information about growing your skills in the tech industry, keep a close eye on our blog.
 We’re happy to share our insights about up-and-coming technologies you should know to grow future-proof skills.

-What are your thoughts on front-end development and popular front-end frameworks in 2021?
+What are your thoughts on frontend development in 2021?
 Is anything missing in the above list that you think might be relevant?
 Feel free to share your opinions and questions in the comments!